alex-fok/Quiz-Game/README.md

 # Quiz-Game
-Quiz game designed based on JavaScript knowledge.
+Quiz game designed to test user's knowledge on JavaScript.
 User will be presented with 5 questions and 75 seconds time limit.
-Each wrong answer will penalize user 10 seconds from timer.
+Each wrong answer will penalize score time by 10 seconds.
 The final remaining time will be the score for user.

 ## Screenshots
 Title Page